discordjs/guide/guide/message-components/buttons.md

 ## Emoji buttons

-If you want to use a guild emoji within a <DocsLink path="class/ButtonBuilder"/>, you can use the <DocsLink path="class/ButtonBuilder?scrollTo=setEmoji"/> method:
+If you want to use a guild emoji within a <DocsLink path="class/ButtonBuilder"/>, you can use the <DocsLink path="ButtonBuilder#Class#setEmoji" type="method"/> method:

 ```js {5}
 const button = new ButtonBuilder()